 SightsThere isn't exactly much in the way of history or tradition in Abu Dhabi, but that doesn't mean there isn't anything to see outside of boutiques and traffic jams.

 The 6th largest mosque in the world is the Sheikh Zayed Mosque that offers guided tours several times each day.
 This stunning marble mosque is a sight to behold, and can hold more than 40,000 worshipers.
 Walk around and admire the stunning crystal chandelier of the main prayer hall.
 Take a few steps on what is said to be the world's largest handmade Persian carpet.
 Admire the structure's 82 domes and 1,000 columns in the Moorish/Ottoman and Mughal styles.
 This decadent place of worship will take your breath away, but remember that dress codes are really strict - especially for women.

 Visiting the Corniche is another of the best things to do in Abu Dhabi.
 It's the perfect spot to see the Abu Dhabi skyline while you browse beaches and boutiques.
-This waterfront stretches 6 kilometers from the Marina up to the Mina Zayed port, and is home to the still expanding Corniche Beach.
-This free spot started in 2008, and is perfect if you're looking to wiggle your toes in powdery sand, take a dip in the clearest blue waters and maybe give parasailing a try.
+This waterfront area stretches 6 kilometers from the Marina up to the Mina Zayed port, and is home to the still expanding Corniche Beach.
+This free spot to swim started in 2008, and is perfect if you're looking to wiggle your toes in powdery sand, take a dip in the clearest blue waters and maybe give parasailing a try.

 There are several parks and green spaces in this city including Khalifa Park and the Abu Dhabi Cultural Center.
 Often there are play areas, fountains and sculptures to admire.